 Imagine your recommended medical treatment came with this warning label: “Your results may vary.
 Your results are not guaranteed.
 Outcomes can include preventable complications, up to (and including) hospital-acquired infections, hospital readmission and premature death.”

-Caveat emptor or, “buyer beware,” has never been truer than in today’s healthcare system.
+or, "buyer beware,” has never been truer than in today’s healthcare system.

 The use of evidence-based medicine) protocols delivers higher quality, lower prices and improved outcomes throughout the country for many different treatments.
 Scientific studies have proven the efficacy of following best-practice guidelines.
 Achievable results include reduced premature mortality, improved quality of life and better clinical outcomes, which means faster recovery.